inmation/WebStudio-docs/ReferenceDocs/widgets/tree/README.md

 Supported action hooks:

 - `onClick`: when user clicks on the node or on one of its icons.
+- `onSelect`: triggers with `onClick` or when a node is selected using the search table.
+The action pipeline receives the data of the selected node in the message payload.
+- `onSelectionChanged`: triggers when the selection is changed.
+That is to say, it is only triggered the first time if the same node is selected multiple times in succession.
+The message payload will contain the selected node's data.

 Generic `onClick` action hook for a node: